mmmarinho/ROS2_Tutorial/docs/source/inspecting_topics.rst

 Inspecting topics (:program:`ros2 topic`)
 =========================================

 ROS2 has a tool to help us inspect topics.
 This is used with considerable frequency in practice to troubleshoot and speed up the development of publishers and subscribers.
-As usual, we can more information on this tool as follows.
+As usual, we can get more information on this tool as follows.

 .. code:: console